jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "GAN-Based Map Generation Technique of Aerial Image Using Residual Blocks and Canny Edge Detection", SCIE, UnderReview

-- **J. Si** and S. Kim, "Application of Super Resolution in Defect Detection for Industrial Products with Reconstruction Model", International Conference on Intelligent Smart Mobility And Revolutionary Transportation with IoT, UnderReview
+- **J. Si**, D. Kim, H. Lee, and S. Kim, "Application of Super Resolution in Defect Detection for Industrial Products with Reconstruction Model", International Conference on Intelligent Smart Mobility And Revolutionary Transportation with IoT, UnderReview

 - **J. Si** and S. Kim, "HMD<sup>2</sup>: Texture Surface Defect Recognition with Histogram Matching and Two Stage Denoising Using a Diffusion Model", SCIE, UnderReview